1988 Live-Action Movie

 A man who wishes to be a great adventurer and goes around the world to discover and collect proof of mythical creatures being real.
-He then receives a letter from a mysterious person who happens to be the sasquatch to help take him to his missing relatives up north, to which he agrees.
+He then receives a letter from a mysterious person, who happens to be the last sasquatch, pleading for his help in taking him to his long-estranged relatives in the Himalayas, to which he agrees.

-- Agent Mulder: Sir Lionel has no problem believing in mythical creatures and frequently goes on adventures to prove their existence.
+- Agent Mulder: Sir Lionel has no problem believing in mythical creatures, and frequently goes on adventures to prove their existence.
 Not only does he jump at the chance to find the Missing Link and the yetis of Shangri-La, but he opens the movie trying to get evidence of the Loch Ness Monster, and closes it hunting for Atlantis.
-Unfortunately, the gentlemen adventurers' club he wishes to join does not share in his beliefs, and it's one of the major reasons why they repeatedly refuse him admission.
+Unfortunately, the gentleman adventurer's club he wishes to join does not share in his beliefs, and it's one of the major reasons why they repeatedly refuse him admission.

 - Badass Bookworm: Lionel is an intelligent man who knows a lot about mythical creatures.
-He is also a surprisingly capable fighter whose introductory scene has him saving his assistent from a Loch Ness Monster.
+He is also a surprisingly capable fighter whose introductory scene has him handily saving his assistant from a Loch Ness Monster.

 - Comically Missing the Point: He's also prone to this in an egotistic way.

-- Deadpan Snarker: This happens a lot towards Mr. Link, who takes everything literally.
+- Deadpan Snarker: This happens a lot when Lionel is frustrated with Mr. Link, who takes everything literally.

 - Did Not Get the Girl: He and Adelina were once an item, but she chose his friend Aldous over him, because Aldous was actually a much better man.
 Even at the end of the movie, after Lionel has gone through character development and Adelina admits he's become a great man, she says she deserves greater and wants to live her life for herself.

-- Establishing Character Moment: His hunt for the Loch Ness monster with his long-time assistant paints a picture about his character, from his love of discovering new creatures to his sense of adventure all the way down to his unwitting insincerity.
-Also, the fact that his assistant is quitting for good "this time" paints a picture of how easily Lionel's insincerity tends to drive people away.
+- Establishing Character Moment: His hunt for the Loch Ness monster with his long-time assistant paints a detailed picture about his character, from his love of discovering new creatures to his sense of adventure all the way down to his unwitting insincerity.
+Also, the fact that his assistant is quitting for good "this time" paints a picture of how easily Lionel's insincerity drives people away.

 - Fatal Flaw:

-- He's highly insecure about acquiring proof for whatever he discovers and belonging.
+- He's highly insecure about acquiring proof for whatever he discovers and belonging with others.

 - Gentleman Adventurer: He certainly cultivates the image of one.
 He's a cultured, British explorer from old money who goes on grand adventures to unearth exciting new discoveries, all while maintaining a dignified and somewhat snarky demeanor.
 His goal in the movie is to join an exclusive club of other "adventurers" who are really just stuffy, snobby aristocrats.